TheSkyentist/GELATO/README.md

 * Plotting.py

   Here are the scripts for creating and saving figures of the fits.
 Can also be run directly on HQUAILS results in order to create figures after the fact.

+* ConcatenateResults.py

+  Scripts for contatenating results from a multi HQUAILS run.
+Can also be run independantly on results after the fact.

 * matplotlibrc